 Produce 101: Banana Guide

 Bananas are one of the most widely consumed fruits in the world, and believe it or not, are actually a berry.
 Bananas are grown in over 150 countries, but actually don’t grow on trees.
 Fun fact: botanically, bananas are herbaceous plants, not trees.
-Trees have bark, these don’t.
+Trees have bark, but banana trees don’t and have a hollow stem.

 The Cavendish is the most commonly exported and consumed banana, over taking the Gros Michel variety in the 1950’s, which succumbed to the dreaded Panama Disease.